HollyAdele/hollyadele.github.io/_pages/about.md

 I'm married to a web developer and we live in the Mid-West.

-I love to eat, read, and sleep.
-Back to basics, right?
+When I have a few spare moments, I love to study.